-Museums – While the National Museum of Ancient Art displays Portuguese (and other European) artworks like drawings, paintings, and sculptures from Middle Ages to the 19th century, the Berardo Collection Museum showcases modern and contemporary artworks of Pablo Picasso, Marcel Duchamp, Andy Warhol, and Francis Bacon.
-A relatively small but distinctive National Coach Museum exhibits ornate carriages from 17th to 19th century.
+Museums – The National Museum of Ancient Art displays Portuguese (and other European) artworks like drawings, paintings, and sculptures from Middle Ages to the 19th century.
+But the Berardo Collection Museum showcases modern and contemporary artworks of Pablo Picasso, Marcel Duchamp, Andy Warhol, and Francis Bacon.
+Aso, a relatively small but distinctive National Coach Museum exhibits ornate carriages from the 17th to 19th century.
 The Calouste Gulbenkian Museum houses precious collections of Greco-Roman, Egyptian, Persian, and American art.
 The galleries of Electricity Museum, Navy Museum, and National Tile Museum furnish umpteen artworks.

 Palaces – The Avant-garde interior of Palace of Ajuda, splendid tile-work and frescoed panels of Palace of the Marquises of Fronteira, and the gleaming Belém Palace atop a hill personify the royal image of Portugal.

 São Jorge Castle – Rising over an escarpment, the complex of this castle encompasses gardens, a large terrace, and some ancillary buildings.